AguaClara/Textbook/AIDE/Specifications.rst

 Clarifier |Clarifier|
 =====================

 For more detailed information see :ref:`Clarifier Design <title_Clarifier_Design>`.
-The clarifier (see :numref:`figure_spec_clarifierElevation`) contains three separate processes: floc filter, plate settlers, and floc hopper.
+The clarifier (see :numref:`figure_spec_clarifierElevation`) contains three separate processes: filtration in the floc filter, sedimentation in the plate settlers, and consolidation in the floc hopper.

 The clarifier must be designed based on the coldest water temperature and based on the lowest density primary particles that will need to be captured.
 Surface waters with high concentrations of dissolved organic matter and low concentrations of suspended solids produce low density flocs and thus the velocity gradient in the inlet manifold and jet reverser must be reduced.
-In some cases it may also be necessary to reduce the floc filter upflow velocity and plate settler capture velocity.
+In some cases it may also be necessary to reduce the floc filter upflow velocity and plate settler capture velocity by increasing the clarifier plan view area.

 .. _figure_spec_clarifierElevation: